 We hope this clears up any questions you may have had about the corneal flap and its role in LASIK eye surgery.
 While any surgery can seem unsettling at first, it is especially understandable when it involves something as precious as your eyesight.
 Thankfully with the advancements in technology and the ongoing accumulation of experience from trusted eye surgeons, LASIK remains an overwhelmingly safe and consistent eye surgery option.
 LASIK flap complications are very rarely a cause for concern and should not deter you from pursuing LASIK if you are a viable candidate.
 In fact, most issues involving the LASIK flap can be corrected very easily, even years after your eye surgery.

-At Heart of Texas Eye Institute, we value your trust in us to help manage your journey to better vision.
+At Heart of Texas Eye Care, we value your trust in us to help manage your journey to better vision.
 We offer state-of-the-art technology for both diagnostic and treatment options and have a combined experience of over 100,000 procedures.
 If you are interested in LASIK or would like to discuss your vision-correction options in a free consultation, please contact us.